adlio/pgxschema/README.md

    and the `jackc/pgx` driver code.
    (**NOTE** \*We do import `ory/dockertest` to automate testing on various PostgreSQL versions via docker).
-7. Finally... storing raw SQL as strings inside `.go` files is an acceptable trade-off for the above.

 ## Testing Procedure